Shopping Links

 There is little story early on, but it actually gets relatively heavy once the ongoing plot develops.
 The first few episodes fall squarely into the "discuss nefarious plot, meet bad guy/gal (usually gal), meet tragic villagers, kick bad guy butt" category.
 These come complete with plenty of bad jokes and skirt chasing by Carrot inserted between every stage.
 Later, it moves into plots more like this: Carrot skirt chases tragic villager and inadvertently solves her romantic dilemma while becoming a (slightly) better man in the process.
 This transition from "dumb but fun" to "dumb but kinda sweet/romantic/sentimental" is rather jarring--Carrot bounces violently between total loser and sweet and almost romantic.

 Given the scantily clad women with whips (or worse) and plenty of (violently unsuccessful) skirt chasing and "dominating" heroines, it's a little surprising that Sorcerer Hunters doesn't feel very dirty.
 It's partly because nothing ever comes of the lechery, partly because of the "romantic" sentiment, and maybe just because the jokes are so lame.
 Regardless, I never felt like I should be embarrassed by it.
-No, strike that--I was embarrassed, but it was because I was actually laughing at the hail of bad jokes.
+No, strike that--I was embarrassed, but it was because I was actually laughing.
 That's why I found it particularly annoying that after the first few rollicking episodes you have to put up with a long chorus of heartstring playing to get to the humor.

 Despite the lackluster animation, the end and especially opening sequences are slick--worth a look.
 On that topic, Sorcerer Hunters features quality catchy techno-pop theme songs (not surprisingly reminiscent of Slayers, given that the opening is sung by Megumi Hayashibara).
 The background music is nice, if a bit repetitive--one decent but overblown romantic theme in particular is used way too much.
 There are also a few brief, vaguely Scooby Doo-style musical interludes, but they feature music reused from elsewhere in the series.